Bahaamour/SanFrancisco_Realstate_Analysis./README.md

 This project uses data visualization, including aggregation, interactive visualizations, and geospatial analysis, to find  and analyze properties in the San Francisco market that are viable investment opportunities.

 ## Technologies
-This platform uses python 3.7.13 with the following libraries imported in the first code block :
+This platform uses `python 3.7.13` with the following libraries imported in the first code block includes: `Pandas`, `hvplot`, `Pathlib`.

-`Pandas

-`hvplot

-`Pathlib

 ---
 ## Installation Guide